Vrchsav/WealthGenix-Next-gen-AI-powered-wealth-management-/README.md

-# Wealthgenix
+# WealthGenix

-Wealthgenix is a comprehensive financial management application that leverages AI to help users manage their finances effectively.
-The platform includes features such as transaction management, budget tracking, receipt scanning, and more.
+WealthGenix is a next-generation AI-powered wealth management platform that leverages artificial intelligence to help users manage their finances effectively.
+The platform includes advanced features such as intelligent transaction management, predictive budget tracking, AI-powered receipt scanning, and personalized financial insights.

 ## Table of Contents